|Requesting Public Data is a Thing of the Past

-The City of Greensboro is one of 12 new cities selected to participate in Bloomberg Philanthropies’ What Works Cities initiative, that is a philanthropic effort to enhance the use of data in the public sector.
+The City of Greensboro is one of 12 cities selected to participate in Bloomberg Philanthropies’ What Works Cities (WWC) initiative, which is a philanthropic effort to enhance the use of data in the public sector.
 This innovative program, funded by Bloomberg Philanthropies, supports cities’ use of data to make government more transparent and effective.

-What Works Cities collaborates with participating municipalities to review their current use of data and understand where they are utilizing best practices.
-Greensboro will work with the What Works Cities expert partners, Johns Hopkins University Center for Government Excellence and the Sunlight Foundation, to expand the City’s use of data to achieve open data and performance management programs.
+WWC collaborates with municipalities to review their use of data and understand where they are using best practices.
+Greensboro will work with WWC expert partners Johns Hopkins University Center for Government Excellence and Sunlight Foundation to expand the City’s use of data, achieving open data and performance management programs.

 Triad Regional Broadband Initiative (TriGig) RFP Issued